adamhu714/pokedex/README.md

 Ensure you have Go v1.22+ installed on your system.

 ### Building and Running the Application
-From the root directory, use the Go command-line tool to build the executable:<br>
+From the project's root directory, use the Go command-line tool to build the executable:<br>
 ```bash
 go build -o pokedex
 ```